deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 sub-par encoding and decoding performance of JSON itself.

 ## Deciding on an Encoding Format
-The team began investigating the range of technologies available for inter-operable schema formats.
-We use many different programming languages at Deliveroo, so it was paramount that our chosen encoding format be interoperable between those languages.
+The team began investigating the range of encoding formats that would suit Deliveroo's requirements.
+The organisation makes use of many different programming languages, so it was paramount that our chosen encoding format be interoperable between those languages.
 This led us towards choosing a format that supports defining a schema in a programming language agnostic Interface Definition Language (IDL) which could then propagate the schema across to all the applications that need to work on that data.
 In addition to this, benefits such as binary serialisation (reduced payload size) and schema evolution mechanisms were aspects the team had worked with before on previous projects, and were keen to make use of again.

 We quickly narrowed the choice of serialisation formats to three: Thrift, Protobuf, and Avro.
 We then proceeded to conduct an evaluation of these formats to determine what would work best for transmission of data over Kafka.